Use navigators in Splunk Infrastructure Monitoring 🔗

 Deviation from population mean

-Highlight instances with values significantly above the average value of other instances.
-This strategy tends to highlight only those instances with the most extreme values, and generally provides meaningful results only when you have a large number of instances (15 or more).
+Highlight instances with values significantly higher than the average value of other instances.
+This strategy tends to highlight only those instances with the most extreme values, and provides meaningful results only when you have a large number of instances (15 or more).

 Deviation from the population median

-Highlight instances with values significantly above the median value of other instances.
+Highlight instances with values significantly higher than the median value of other instances.
 If there are relatively small differences in value among the majority of instances, this strategy tends to highlight any instance which is not part of this majority.

 For example, if instances are grouped by the service that they are running, colored by

 cpu.utilization, and outlier detection is enabled, then instances that use significantly more CPU than their others are highlighted in red.
 You can then investigate those specific instances to determine why they are behaving differently.

 While both outlier strategies highlight instances that are behaving differently from others, if the population has two groups of outliers, such as when most instances are running at 20% CPU utilization but three are running at 60% one is running at 80%, deviation from mean finds the greater outlier (instances running at 80%), while the deviation from median can typically identify both groups.
 You can always switch from one strategy to another to find the one that works best for your specific environment.

 The Find Outliers feature also provides a population selector that lets you restrict the comparison population to only those instances that have similar characteristics (as defined by the Group By dimension).
 For example, you might not want to compare a server against others that are running different software.
 It is more relevant to determine outliers among servers providing the same service.
 Grouping instances by the service that they run and using that as your population basis ensures that instances are compared only with their peers to determine if they behave abnormally.

 Available only for hosts and virtual hosts.